 First, please make sure that the Mango Languages website has access/permission to use your microphone.
 If you are unsure how to do that in your computer browser, click HERE.

-Look for the orange microphone icon.
-It will appear after the answer is shown.
-Click on the orange microphone icon to begin using the voice compare feature.
+Look for the microphone icon in the lower left side.
+Click on this microphone icon to begin using the voice compare feature.

 After you have clicked the correct icon, you can begin voice recording by clicking the large orange microphone icon in the center of the screen.